Scientific Name

 Etymology

-The specific epithet "caerulescens (see-roo-LES-enz)" is a Latin adjective meaning "darkish green, blue" or "cerulean" and refers to the color of the stems.
+The specific epithet "caerulescens (see-roo-LES-enz)" means "darkish green, blue; cerulean" and refers to the color of the stems.

 How to Grow and Care for Euphorbia caerulescens

 Light: This succulent is a sun lover.
 Place your indoor E. caerulescens in a sunny window.
-From spring to fall, you may place the pot on the balcony or in the garden.
+You may place the pot on the balcony or in the garden from spring to fall.
 Increase sun exposure gradually to prevent sunburn.

 Soil: E. caerulescens requires well-drained soil.
 Use a commercial mixture formulated for succulents, or make your own potting mix.